-An honors project represents an extraordinary commitment to exploration of a topic or problem in your area of study outside the parameters of regular classwork.
-Typically, an honors project is a year-long research or substantial creative work that culminates with a critical review by faculty in the area study as well as by faculty from across the College.
+An honors project represents an extraordinary commitment to the exploration of a topic or problem in your area of study outside the parameters of regular classwork.
+Typically, an honors project is year-long research or substantial creative work that culminates with a critical review by faculty in the area study as well as by faculty from across the College.
 This page outlines the steps in the process of completing an honors project.

 A Year Before the Projected Completion Date

 Students with an overall grade point average of at least 3.20 and a serious interest in sustained work on a topic or problem in their area of study should consider developing a proposal for an honors project.
 At least six months before the anticipated completion date, students should approach a faculty member with ideas for a project and to request that that faculty member act as director of the project.
 With the faculty director, the student should develop a reading list or a plan for other salient work on the project.
 The student and director should also consult with the Chair or Program Director in the area of study to ascertain what constitutes honors-level work in that area of study.

 By the last Monday in October, or the last Monday in March for completion in the following fall, the student should file the Intent to Complete an Honors Project form with the Academic Status Committee (ASC).
 This form includes the following: (1) a 250-word description of the proposed or in-progress project; (2) names and signatures of the faculty members willing to serve on the project’s Honors Review Committee; and (3) the signature of the Chair or Program Director in the area of study.
 If the project is based on work done for a capstone or other course, the student must demonstrate how the honors project would significantly advance the work beyond what was completed or will be completed for that course.
 Guidelines for writing the 250-word description may be found in the FAQ.